ARTIST-Association/ARTIST/README.md

 machine-learning framework in ``Python``.
 Leveraging automatic differentiation and GPU computation, ``ARTIST`` enables gradient-based optimization within a differentiable solar tower power plant model using smooth parametric descriptions of heliostats.
-While the underlying framework is designed to support the optimization of arbitrary plant components, including towers or receivers, the current implementation focuses on data-driven heliostat surface reconstruction and alignment.
+While the underlying framework is designed to support the optimization of arbitrary plant components, including towers and receivers, the current implementation focuses on data-driven heliostat surface reconstruction and alignment.

 **Our contributions include:**

-- **Efficient heliostat calibration:** We develop a parallelized geometric kinematics model of heliostats that enables efficient calibration via either ray tracing-based or motor position data.
-This offers a flexible and robust approach to heliostat calibration.
+- **Efficient heliostat calibration:** ``ARTIST`` combines a differentiable geometric model of heliostat kinematics with parallelized computation to enable efficient heliostat reconstruction from receiver flux measurements.
+This results in a flexible and robust calibration approach.

-- **Surface reconstruction and flux density prediction:** Leveraging learning Non-Uniform Rational B-Splines (NURBS), `ARTIST` reconstructs heliostat surfaces accurately using calibration images commonly available in solar thermal power plants.
+- **Accurate surface reconstruction and flux density prediction:** Leveraging learning Non-Uniform Rational B-Splines (NURBS), `ARTIST` reconstructs heliostat surfaces accurately using calibration images commonly available in solar thermal power plants.
 Thus, we can achieve sub-millimeter accuracy in mirror reconstruction from focal spot images, contributing to improved operational safety and efficiency.
 The reconstructed surfaces can be used for predicting unique heliostat flux densities with state-of-the-art accuracy.
 Check out [this paper](https://doi.org/10.1038/s41467-024-51019-z) for more details:

   > M. Pargmann, J. Ebert, M. Götz et al. Automatic heliostat learning for in situ concentrating solar power plant metrology with differentiable ray tracing.
 Nat Commun 15, 6997 (2024). https://doi.org/10.1038/s41467-024-51019-z

-- **Immediate deployment**: `ARTIST` enables deployment at the beginning of a solar thermal plant's operation, allowing for in situ calibration and subsequent improvements in energy efficiencies and cost reductions.
+- **Immediate deployment**: `ARTIST` can be deployed from the beginning of a solar thermal power plant's operation, enabling in situ calibration and subsequent improvements in energy efficiency and cost reduction..

 - **Optimized flux density:** ``ARTIST`` enables flux density optimization across an entire heliostat field by adjusting heliostat motor positions to obtain an optimal flux distribution on the receiver.